Dev-Drew/LemonadeAPI/README.md

 2. Retrieve that Quote using its ID

-3. Create a payment confirmation using the ID of the quote.
+3. Create a payment confirmation using the ID of the quote

-3.1.
-Only providing an ID will attempt checkout through Stripe.
-You may include any valid mortgageId if you want to bypass Stripe ( "mortgageId": "MID163084932900")
+ 3.1 Only providing an ID will attempt checkout through Stripe.
+You may include any valid mortgageID if you want to bypass Stripe ( "mortgageID": "MID163084932900")

 4. Create a policy using the ID on the "PaymentConfirmation" from step 3

-5. Retrieve that Policy using the ID from step 4.
+5. Retrieve that Policy using the ID from step 4